Flotomate/product_docs/source/change-management/inside-a-change.rst

 the :ref:`Details View <change-details-view>` of a Change serves this purpose.

-The Relations tab gives you an option to create relationships between a Change and other Changes, Requests, Problems, Knowledge Articles/FAQs, and Assets.
+The Relations tab gives the technician an option to create relationships between a Change and other Changes, Requests, Problems, Knowledge Articles/FAQs, and Assets.